Afraid of Travel Nursing? Here’s Why You Shouldn’t Be

 The best way to ease the fear of change is to educate yourself and be prepared.
 Lets address some of the more common concerns:

-- Moving to a new city: If you have never been to that city before or don’t know anyone there, it is in your best interest to let your travel agency supply your housing for you.
+- Moving to a new city: If you have never been to that city before or don’t know anyone there, it is in your best interest to let your travel agency supply your housing for you when you take a new assignment.
 They will make sure it is in a safe neighborhood and close to work.
 I recommend letting your agency find your housing for you for the first couple assignments until you get the hang of it.
-Prior to starting your assignment, do some research on the city you will be going to.
+Prior to starting your new job, do some research on the city you will be going to.
 I have found that most cities are virtually the same; they all have Walmarts, Targets, grocery stores and malls.
 It’s just a matter of finding out where they are (that’s what GPS’s are for).
 You are not traveling to some barren land with no food and water so don’t fret.

 - New work environment: If you know that you are going to be traveling in the near future, it would be a good idea to start floating to different floors at your current hospital just to get you used to being in an ever changing work environment.
 Travelers do tend to get floated to different units when they are on assignment.
 I can tell you from personal experience the more you float the easier it gets.
 Remember that nurses take care of patients virtually the same everywhere in the nation.
 The hardest part about working on a new unit is finding out where they keep their bedpans, how to get a hold of the doctors, and what the door codes are.